Attention deficit hyperactivity disorder

 The American Psychiatric Association (APA) has specific criteria that must be met for a diagnosis of ADHD.
-These symptoms should have started before age 12 and have occurred in two or more settings (such as home and school).
+These symptoms should have started before age 12 and have occurred in more than one major setting (such as home and school).
 They should not be due to a learning disability or another mental health disorder (such as bipolar disorder, depression, anxiety, schizophrenia, or substance abuse).
 The symptoms must significantly impair the child's ability to function in academic or social settings.
 These diagnostic criteria evaluate symptoms in comparison to what is considered normal for a child's developmental level.

 For a childhood diagnosis of ADHD, at least 6 symptoms of inattention or hyperactivity and impulsivity should have been present for at least 6 months.
 (See Symptoms section of this report.)

 A psychiatrist or other mental health professional may also evaluate the child for an accompanying mental health condition such as a learning disorder, oppositional defiant disorder, conduct disorder, or anxiety or depression.